argiacomi/react-base-components/src/components/Utils/Popper/README.md

 **anchorEl**

-- The DOM element that the popper tooltip should be positioned relative to.
+- The DOM element that the popper popper should be positioned relative to.

 **component**

-- The root element to be rendered for the tooltip.
+- The root element to be rendered for the popper.
 - Default is `div`

-**components**
+**slots**

 - An object containing sub-components to be rendered.
 - Default is `{}`

-**componentsProps**
+**slotProps**

 - An object containing props for the sub-components.
 - Default is `{}`

 **container**

-- The DOM element that the popper tooltip should be appended to.
+- The DOM element that the popper popper should be appended to.
 - Default is `root`

+**disableArrow**

+- A boolean to disable the addition of an arrow to the popper.
+- Default is `false`

 **disablePortal**